 POSTGRADUATE PROGRAMS OF STUDY

-The FECE is involved in four postgraduate programs at the master’s level (M.A. or M.Sc.), three of which are organized in collaboration with other faculties and universities.
-It also offers the chance for a Ph.D. degree.
-The recent legislative reform of Greek higher education may, however, lead to changes in the organization of postgraduate studies more generally
+The FECE offers four postgraduate programs at the master’s level (M.A. or M.Sc.).
+Three of them are organized in collaboration with other faculties and universities, one being an international collaboration.
+They rely not only upon the academic staff of the FECE, but also upon staff from other faculties, universities and research centers in Greece and abroad.
+The FECE also offers the chance for a Ph.D. degree.
+Recent legislative reforms of Greek higher education may, however, lead to changes in the structuring and functioning of postgraduate studies more generally.

-The M.A.
-Program was originally established in the academic year 2001-02 as an option within the transnational program “Education and Human Rights” jointly organized by the FECE and the Institute of Education of the University of London.
-However, it became independent in the academic year 2008-09 as well as organized solely by the FECE.
-As many other postgraduate programs in Greece, it was funded until 2004 by the Ministry of Education and the European Union (through the EPEAEK Program. i.e. the Enterprising Program of Education and Initial Professional Training).
-However, its functioning subsequently relied upon tuition fees.
-Some financial assistance is, nonetheless, provided to students offering administrative duties.
+The Program was originally established in the academic year 2001-02, as an option within the transnational program “Education and Human Rights” jointly organized by the FECE and the Institute of Education of the University of London.
+However, it became an independent program, organized solely by the FECE, in the academic year 2008-09.

-The Program is run above all by a Coordinating Committee, consisting of Associate Professor Vasilis Tsafos (Director of the Program), Assistant Professors K. Papadopoulou and E. Nteropoulou-Nterou as well as Professor A. Giannikopoulou as a deputy member.
+The Program is run by a Coordinating Committee, consisting of Associate Professor Vasilis Tsafos (Head of the Committee), Assistant Professors Kalliroi Papadopoulou and Eudoxia Nteropoulou-Nterou as well as Professor Angeliki Giannikopoulou as a deputy member.

 The Program was established in the academic year 2005-06 in collaboration with the Faculty of Communication and Mass Media Studies of the National and Kapodistrian University of Athens, the Department of Architecture of the University of Thessaly and the Department of Electronics Engineering of the Technological Educational Institute of Piraeus It provides a joint degree by the four Faculties.

 The Program is run by a five-member coordinating committee, one from each collaborating faculty.
-The Committee is presided by E. Kourti, Professor of the FECE and includes Assistant Professor D. Gouscos from the Faculty of Communication and Mass Media, Professor G. Papaconstantinou from the University of Thessaly, Assistant Professor M.
+It is presided by S. Papadopoulos from the University of Thessaly and includes Professor E. Kourti and Assistant Professor M. Sfyroera from the FECE, Assistant Professor D. Gouscos from the Faculty of Communication and Mass Media and M. Ragoussi from the Technological Educational Institute of Piraeus.

-The MSc program was established in the academic year 2009-2010 through the collaboration of the FECE with the Department of Social Administration and Political Science, Democritus University of Thrace.
-The MSc program offers a joint degree by both Faculties.
+The Program was established in the academic year 2009-2010 in collaboration with the Department of Social Administration and Political Science, of the Democritus University of Thrace.
+It offers a joint degree by both Faculties.

-The Program is supported administratively by the Secretariat of the FECE, Navarinou 13A, ground floor (Maria Iliopoulou, tel: 210-3688039, e-mail: email@example.com).
-For details on the structure, courses and teaching staff, as well as the procedures and selection criteria of post-graduate students, are included in the Joint Postgraduate Program Student Guide as well the website http://www.gcp.ecd.uoa.gr.
+Administrative support is provided by the Secretariat of the FECE, Navarinou 13A, ground floor (Maria Iliopoulou, tel: 210-3688039, e-mail: email@example.com).
+For details on the structure, courses and teaching staff, as well as application and selection procedures see the website http://www.gcp.ecd.uoa.gr.

-The FECE offers a chance for doctoral studies in various areas relevant to education in the wider sense.
-Two of the Master’s programs described above, the Political Science and Sociology as well as the Counselling Psychology and Counselling in Education, Health and Work Settings, also offer the chance for continuing towards a Ph.D. degree within their own particular framework.
+The FECE offers a chance for doctoral studies in a wide variety of areas which are relevant to education.
+In addition, as noted above, the M.Sc. in Counseling Psychology and Counseling in Education, Health and Work Settings offers the chance for continuing with a Ph.D. degree in this particular framework.

-The Ph.D. degree as a continuation of the M.A. in Counselling and Counselling Psychology in Education, Health and Work Settings
+The Ph.D. degree as a continuation of the M.A. in Counseling and Counseling Psychology in Education, Health and Work Settings

-The minimum period of doctoral studies cannot be less than three (3) years and no more than five (5) years.
+The period of doctoral studies ranges from a minimum of three (3) years to a maximum of five (5) years.
 Enrollment is permitted to holders of: a) the M.Sc. of this particular program, b) the M.A. or M.Sc. of a related subject from a Greek university or other recognized foreign higher education institution (in accordance with Article 12 paragraph 2 of Law 2083/1992) as long as they have sufficient knowledge of Greek.
-Applicants must also be proficient in the English language.
-More specicically, students accepted must have the following backgrounds: a) A first degree in Psychology for the “Counselling Psychology” option. b) For the “Counselling” option, applicants can be graduates of the faculties of Philosophy-Pedagogy-Psychology in Greek Universities, Social Administration with an emphasis upon Social Work, Nursing, Education, and more generally graduates in the Humanities and Social Sciences in Greek or foreign universities, in addition of the School of Health and Welfare of Higher Institutes of Technology (ATEI in Greek) (according to the requirements of article 5, par.
-12c of Law 2916/ 2001, which was supplemented to Article 25 of Law 1401/87, Gov. 114a ‘).
+Applicants must also be proficient in English.
+More specifically, students accepted must have the following backgrounds: a) For the ‘Counseling Psychology’ option a first degree in Psychology. b) For the “Counseling” option, applicants can be graduates of the faculties of Philosophy-Pedagogy-Psychology in Greek Universities, Social Administration with an emphasis upon Social Work, Nursing, Education, more generally the Humanities and Social Sciences, as well as the School of Health and Welfare of Higher Institutes of Technology (ATEI in Greek).